 Click 'Save Changes' to save the newly created mount point.
 As soon as you do this, people can start creating files in Shotgun that just point to files inside of the networked Element library.

-Let's create 3 reference art files with local file links.
+Example: Create three reference art files with local file links

-We'll bring up a new file entity creation form, click the 'Link to Local' tab, then 'Browse'.
-Once we get to our networked volume - /Volumes/Elements/ - we'll attach 3 files.
-We'll click 'Choose', and then enter a description of 'Reference'.
-Then we'll click 'Create File'.
+Bring up a new file entity creation form, click the 'Link to Local' tab, then 'Browse'.
+Once you get to your networked volume—/Volumes/Elements/—attach three files.
+Click 'Choose', and then enter a description of 'Reference'.
+Then click 'Create File'.

-Now, we'll go to a files page to look at the 3 files we just created with local file links.
+Go to a files page to look at the three files you just created with local file links.

 Note on auto-generated file attributes

 Locally linked files will never result in auto-generated thumbnails, as would normally be the case if you uploaded an image file.
 Thumbnail images will have to be uploaded to the server.
 Also, the File Name, File Type, and File Size fields will never be auto-generated.
 You can use the API to automate this process.
 Read more about working with files and the API in the "Working With Local File Types" section of our API documentation.

 When you view a local file link in Shotgun, it appears just like a normal link.
 Clicking a local file link from within Shotgun is exactly the same as double-clicking a file on your desktop.
 So, if you’ve got Photoshop installed on your computer, and that’s the application that is registered to open files of type .psd, you’re one click away from opening local file links to .psd files in the native application.